-A graduate of the University of Cincinnati College-Conservatory of Music (MM '13, Music Education, French Horn) and the Executive Program in Arts and Culture Strategy at University of Pennsylvania, he currently serves as the Director of Partnerships and Research for the Memphis Music Initiative, a 5-year $25MM music and youth engagement funding initiative.
-He was the 2013 Distinguished Young Alumnus award recipient from CCM.
+A graduate of the University of Cincinnati College-Conservatory of Music (MM '13, Music Education, French Horn) and the Executive Program in Arts and Culture Strategy at University of Pennsylvania, and he currently serves as the Chief Executive and Innovation Officer for Memphis Arts Engine, an ideas and solutions generator focused squarely on innovation at the nexus of arts and society.
+He was the 2013 Distinguished Young Alumnus award recipient at the Cincinnati Conservatory.

 Shawn King, DeVotchka & Colorado Music Ambassador